guiyomh/dagger-addo/slides.md

 To do this, I plan an interaction with the host machine.
 Here, in the green box, I ask to run a command on the host machine to get a token for ECR.

-Then in the orange box, I use my markdown.image.
+Then in the orange box, I use my definition markdown.image.
 I specify the repository, the tag and my credentials.

 Now I can inject my custom image into my lint action.
 By linking image.markdownlint to the image input of my lint action.